• Fact Checked

 If you do develop a vaginal yeast infection, don’t worry.
 It’s as treatable as it is common.
 Go see your doctor to confirm diagnosis and come up with a treatment plan, which may include:

-• Over-the-counter treatments: These include antifungal suppositories and creams like clotrimazole or miconazole.
+• Over-the-counter treatments.
+These are generally antifungals like clotrimazole or miconazole18.

-• Prescription options: Your provider might prescribe oral antifungal medication like fluconazole for recurring or stubborn cases.
+• Prescription options.
+For stubborn or recurring cases, your provider might prescribe oral antifungal medication like fluconazole.

-• Probiotics: Like we said, quality probiotics like Happy V can help rebalance your microbiome and prevent future infections.
+• Daily probiotics.
+Like we said, quality probiotics like Happy V can help rebalance your microbiome and prevent future infections.
+These are meant to be taken alongside OTC or prescription treatments, not in place of them!

 Final Thoughts